 Picard: One day.

-- Absent Aliens: Billions of years ago, the precursors realized they were alone in the galaxy, so they created every other race.
+- Absent Aliens: Billions of years ago, the precursors realized they were alone in their section of the galaxy, so they created all the Rubber-Forehead Aliens in their own image.

 - Apocalypse How: The Klingons trigger a Class 6 on Indri VIII.